Tulum Travel Guide

 Book A Car At The Best Car Rental In Tulum

 We were planning some trips in Yucatan to explore cenotes and we desperately needed a car!
 It's not always easy to find the best deal and moreover - not to get scammed.
-We ran into Renata, a really kind girl, during a yoga session in La Veleta.
-That's how we found out Renata is renting cars and her business is really cool.
+We ran into Virginia, a really kind girl, during a yoga session in La Veleta.
+That's how we found out Virginia is renting cars and her business is really cool.

 After seeing her bran new cars, we saw the super convenient prices she was applying and we decided to try her service out.
 We had an incredible experience - transparency, no need for deposit on our credit card, a lot of flexibility and kindness - in a nutshell: we loved our experience at BGH Car Rental and we can't recommend you any better company in Tulum especially during high season when the car rental market goes wild.

 Rent a car at 40 usd per day with full coverage insurance and unlimited kilometrage today!

 “Xpander Is The Best Car For Day Trips”

 A Jump into the past: discover Mayan ruins

 Whether you like history or not, traveling to this part of Mexico and not visiting Chichén Itzá it’s almost a crime!
 In fact, it’s one of the New Seven Wonders of the World, and since it’s located only 2 hours by car from the center of Tulum, why not visit it?
 Moreover you will be able to know a bit more about Maya’s culture in Yucatan, as well as try great food in local restaurants or swim in secret cenotes along the road (some of them are even free in many villages, but knowing a few words in Spanish could be good to socialize with locals).
 If you can’t go to Chichén Itzá, then check out Tulum Archeological Mayan Site: they are worth the trip too!